Larouex/IoTC-OPCUA-Server-Basic/README.md

 python3 ./provisiondevices.py -v -i "001"
 ````

-You will get simliar verbose output to the What If scenario we ran previousl;y along with this confirmation...
+You will get simliar verbose output to the What If scenario we ran previously along with this confirmation...

 ````bash
 ...